punxaphil/maxi-media-player/README.md

 dynamicVolumeSlider: true # default is false.
 See more in section further down.
 dynamicVolumeSliderMax: 40 # default is 30.
 Use this to change the max value for the dynamic volume slider.
 dynamicVolumeSliderThreshold: 30 # default is 20.
 Use this to change the threshold for the dynamic volume slider.
+volumeSliderHeight: 1.2 # default is built-in slider height.
+Unit is 'rem'.
+Global slider height for all volume components.
 entitiesToIgnoreVolumeLevelFor: # default is empty.
 Use this if you want to ignore volume level for certain players in the player section.
 Useful if you have a main device with fixed volume.
   - media_player.my_sonos_port_device
 entityPlatform: music_assistant # default is empty.